 Assaf sheep are a type of domesticated sheep from Israel.
 They were created by combining the East Friesian and Awassi sheep.
 This outcome was especially desirable due to their super milk yield.

 While Assaf sheep produce milk beautifully, they are a dual-purpose breed.
 Many areas raise flocks of Assaf sheep for meat, too.

 At most, the Assaf sheep weighs up to 240 pounds.
 That means they are a larger breed but equally desirable—especially for meat purposes.
 These ewes are resilient and also valuable for their many positive traits.

 Since Assaf sheep can often have multiple lambs at once, they have a higher milk yield than other breeds.
 The demand for this breed is still growing in Israel today.

 - Related Read: What Do Sheep Eat In the Wild and as Pets?

-So, if you’re still mulling over getting a flock for milking, you have several options.
+So, if you’re still mulling over getting a flock of dairy sheep for milking, you have several options.
 Sheep keeping definitely comes with its rewards.
 Although these sheep have high milk supplies, you might also want to get a dual-purpose flock to meet all of your needs.

 No matter which breed you choose, rest assured there will be milk on the table.